kestra-io/docs/content/blogs/2023-09-13-choreography.md

 We think Kestra helps to achieve this vision.

-Kestra is a declarative data orchestration tool.
+[Kestra](https://github.com/kestra-io/kestra) is a declarative orchestration tool.
 Bringing declarative to the party isn’t just a trend: it's the realization that consistency and efficiency can't be done without a proper domain system language.

 That’s why we created a rich user interface.
 In Kestra, every click, every drag, is translated to code at some point.
 It allows speed and great user experience.